How To Get Started

 2. Submit your Application.

-Heritage Oak accepts year round enrollment, however those wishing to start school at the beginning of an academic year, should submit applications no later than August 15th in order to complete the process in a timely manner.
-Families may pick up an Admissions Packet in the school office, request a packet by mail, or download documents from the school website.
+Heritage Oak accepts applications April – November providing seating in the classroom is available, however those desiring to start school at the beginning of an academic year, should submit applications prior to June 1.
+(Applications for students received on or after June 2 are considered late enrollment and are subject to additional fees.)
+Families may pick up an Admissions Packet in the school office, request a packet by mail, or download documents from the school website (below).

-Each application submitted should include the following completed documents in order to be processed for consideration:
+Each application submitted must include the following completed documents in order to be processed for consideration:

 - Application for Admission